vishvAsa/vedAH/meta/articles/keith/5_THE_PHILOSOPHY_OF_THE_VEDA/28_THE_PHILOSOPHY_OF_THE_UPANISADS/08_The_Supreme_and_the_Individual_Souls.md

 8

-For later views on time, see Keith, Buddhist Philosophy, pp. 163-8, 239; Indian Logic and Atomism, pp. 232 ff.; Karma-Mimämsä, pp. 58 ff.; Säṁkhya System', pp. 57, 61, 99.
+For later views on time, see Keith, Buddhist Philosophy, pp. 163-8, 239; Indian Logic and Atomism, pp. 232 ff.; Karma-Mimāmsā, pp. 58 ff.; Sāṁkhya System', pp. 57, 61, 99.
 For an unsuc- cessful modern attempt to restate the problem of space and time, see Alex- ander, Space, Time and Deity.
 BSGW.
 1900, pp. 149-51.
 Cf. Garbe,

 Samkhya-Philosophie, pp. 268 f.